Best Guide Intune Win32 App Deployment | Endpoint Manager

 • Notes

 Finally, the last option is to specify the application logo.
 This icon is displayed with the app when users browse through the company portal.
-I recommend specifying the logo here because it looks pretty neat in the company portal.
+We recommend specifying the logo here because it makes easy for users to identify the applications via the logo.
 Click Next.

-On the Program section, you specify the details about the program.
-These are important details that you must supply before you deploy Win32 app with Intune.
-The details include :-
+In the Program section, you specify the details about the program.
+These are important details that you must supply before you deploy Win32 apps with Intune.
+Win32 apps will experience error 0x80070002 if the install or uninstall command is entered incorrectly.

-• Install Command – The install command should be automatically populated.
-However, in this case we will change it and use the install_adobe.cmd.
-That’s because that’s the file that contains the Adobe reader install command.
+• Install Command: The install command should be automatically populated for the Win32 app.
+However, in this case, we will change it and use the correct command, which is install_adobe.cmd.
+That’s because that’s the file that contains the Adobe Reader install command.

-• Uninstall Command – This is also populated automatically in our case.
-In case you wish to specify another uninstall command or rather a script, you can do that.
+• Uninstall Command: This is also populated automatically in our case.
+If you wish to specify another uninstall command, or rather a script, you can do that.

-• Install Behavior – Set the install behavior to either System or User.
+• Install Behavior: Set the install behavior to either system or user.
 User context refers to only a particular user.
-System context refers to all users of a Windows 10 device.
+System context refers to all users of a Windows device.

-• Device Restart Behavior – The section has got some options.
+• Device Restart Behavior: The section has some options.
 You have to select one option out of these.

 Specify return codes to indicate post-installation behavior: Add the return codes that are used to specify either app installation retry behavior or post-installation behavior.
 Return code entries are added by default during app creation.
 However, you can add more return codes or change existing return codes.